bjlkeng/bjlkeng.github.io/source/posts/residual-networks.rst

    "100", TODO, TODO, TODO

-As you can see not much has changed in terms of model performance between the different runs but look at that depth!
+As you can see not much has changed in terms of model performance between the different runs but look at those depths!
 The training loss seems to improve a bit but the validation loss seems to get slightly worse.
-But of course the difference is so small you can't really make any conclusions.
+Of course the difference is so small you can't really make any conclusions.
 All I really conclude from this is that this vanilla VAE setup isn't powerful enough to represent the CIFAR10 dataset [1]_.
-Another thing to note is that visually, the generated images from each of the runs all look super blurry.
+Another thing to note is that visually the generated images from each of the runs all look similarly blurry.

 I used an early stopping condition for each run where it would stop if the validation loss hadn't improved for 50 runs.
 Interestingly when looking at runtime on my meager GTX1070, it seems that even deeper nets can "converge" faster.
-What we can conclude from this is that the making the net significantly deeper didn't really hurt performance at all.
+What we can conclude from this is that making the net significantly deeper didn't really hurt performance at all.
 We didn't have any problems training, nor did it really increase the run-time all that much in this instance.
 We didn't get the big benefits of using deeper nets in this case